-Oil production from fields producing as of the initial projection year (e.g., Prudhoe Bay, Kuparuk, Lisburne, Endicott, and Milne Point) is based on historical production patterns, remaining estimated recovery, and announced development plans.
+Oil production from fields producing as of the initial projection year (for example, Prudhoe Bay, Kuparuk, Lisburne, Endicott, and Milne Point) is based on historical production patterns, remaining estimated recovery, and announced development plans.
 The production decline rates of these fields are periodically recalibrated based on recent field-specific production rates.

-Natural gas production from the North Slope for sale to end-use markets depends on the construction of a pipeline to transport natural gas to lower 48 markets.
-14 North Slope natural gas production is determined by the carrying capacity of a natural gas pipeline to the lower 48.
-15 The Prudhoe Bay Field is the largest known deposit of North Slope gas (24.5 Tcf) 16 and currently all of the gas produced from this field is re-injected to maximize oil production.
-Total known North Slope gas resources equal 35.4 17 Tcf.
-Furthermore, the undiscovered onshore central North Slope and NPRA technically recoverable natural gas resource base are respectively estimated to be 33.3 Tcf 18 and 52.8 Tcf.
-19 Collectively, these North Slope natural gas reserves and resources equal 121.5 Tcf, which would satisfy the 1.64 Tcf per year gas requirements of an Alaska gas pipeline for almost 75 years, well after the end of the Annual Energy Outlook projections.
-Consequently, North Slope natural gas resources, both discovered and undiscovered, are more than ample to supply natural gas to an Alaska gas pipeline during the Annual Energy Outlook projection period.
+Natural gas production from the North Slope for sale to end-use markets depends on the construction of a pipeline to transport natural gas to Lower 48 markets.16 North Slope natural gas production is determined by the carrying capacity of a natural gas pipeline to the Lower 48 states.17 The Prudhoe Bay Field is the largest known deposit of North Slope natural gas (24.5 Tcf)18 and currently all of the natural gas produced from this field is re-injected to maximize oil production.
+Total known North Slope natural gas resources equal 35.419 Tcf.
+Furthermore, the undiscovered onshore central North Slope and NPRA technically recoverable natural gas resource base are respectively estimated to be 33.3 Tcf20 and 52.8 Tcf.21 Collectively, these North Slope natural gas reserves and resources equal 121.5 Tcf, which would satisfy the 1.64 Tcf per year natural gas requirements of an Alaska natural gas pipeline for almost 75 years, well after the end of the Annual Energy Outlook projections.
+Consequently, North Slope natural gas resources, both discovered and undiscovered, are more than ample to supply natural gas to an Alaska natural gas pipeline during the Annual Energy Outlook projection period.

 During the development of the Annual Energy Outlook 2012, a new algorithm was added with respect to North Slope oil production.
-The new algorithm was predicated on the notion that the Alyeska Oil Pipeline (also known as the Trans Alaska Pipeline System or TAPS) might be unable to operate below 350,000 barrels per day, if North Slope wellhead oil revenues were insufficient to pay for the pipeline upgrades necessary to keep the pipeline operating at low flow rates.
+The new algorithm was predicated on the notion that the Alyeska Oil Pipeline (also known as the Trans Alaska Pipeline System or TAPS) might be unable to operate at less than 350,000 barrels per day, if North Slope wellhead oil revenues were insufficient to pay for the pipeline upgrades necessary to keep the pipeline operating at low flow rates.

-In August 2008, Alyeska initiated the Low Flow Impact Study (Study) that was released on June 15, 2011.20 The Alyeska Study identified the following potential problems that might occur as TAPS throughput declines from the current production levels:
+In August 2008, Alyeska initiated the Low Flow Impact Study (Study) that was released on June 15, 2011.22 The Alyeska Study identified the following potential problems that might occur as TAPS throughput declines from the current production levels: